 Even it is in the proximity placement group, the Latency(usec) is recorded as 359.48

 As we can see there is not much difference.
 This is because when we create VMs in the same Azure region. it is possible these VMs are ended up in the same data center.

-It is recommended to use accelerated networking with the proximity placement group.
+It is recommended to use accelerated networking with the ppg.
 So, let’s see what will happen if we upgrade the VMs in the group with accelerated networking.

 To do that, first, we need to stop the VM.

 Stop-AzVM -ResourceGroup “REBELRG1” -Name “REBELTVM01”

 More info about accelerated networking is available on https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-powershell